-Natalie Hamilton is a writer, translator and lecturer in Translation Technology.
+Natalie Hamilton is a Master of Research candidate at Macquarie University.
 She turned her focus to Japanese study while living and working in Japan’s rural Oita Prefecture on the JET Programme.
 She was awarded a Master of Japanese Translation in 2014, which included a linguistics dissertation entitled Cracking the ON Yomi Code.
 Her new kanji textbook The Kanji Code has been an Amazon #1 Best Seller on four continents.

 The radicals or 部首 (bushu) are the components of kanji that give a hint to their meaning.
 There are 214 official radicals in both Japanese kanji and Chinese hanzi, and their meanings are roughly the same across both languages, with only small differences.
 You can find a list in the back of most kanji dictionaries and by doing an online search.

 When I lived in Japan I decided to ‘challenge’ the 漢字検定 (kanjikentei), a kanji test that native Japanese people take throughout their school years, and some adults take just for the challenge of it.
 The test demands that you learn the meaning and names of the radicals, so I set about learning them.

 As is my wont, I found it easier to learn them by breaking the list of 214 radicals down into sub-categories.
 While they are traditionally listed in order of stroke count, I found that separating them into subject sub-categories helped me to get a grip on their meaning and make sense of the world created by the radicals.
 These are categories that I decided on, and not ‘official’ as far as I know.
 I’m sure you could order them slightly differently, depending on how you look at them.

 This list features as an appendix in my book The Kanji Code.
 I hope you find it useful!